 RULE 29.
+Notice of Standing Committee Meetings and Hearings. - (a) Notice of meetings of standing committees that will occur at the regularly scheduled meeting times shall be given by one or both of the following methods:

-Notice of Standing Committee and Permanent Subcommittee Meetings and Hearings. - Other than meetings on the list of regular meeting times of standing committees and permanent subcommittees, public notice of all standing committee and permanent subcommittee meetings shall be given in the House, or if scheduled after adjournment, by electronic mail and posting on the legislative Web site.
-The chair of the standing committee or permanent subcommittee shall notify or cause to be notified the sponsor of each bill which is set for hearing or consideration before the standing committee or permanent subcommittee as to the date, time, and place of that meeting.
+- (1) Notice given openly at a session of the House; or - (2) Notice mailed or sent by electronic mail to those who have requested notice, and to the Legislative Services Office, which shall post the notice on the General Assembly Web site. - (b) Notice of all other meetings shall be given in the House.
+If the meeting is scheduled to occur after adjournment, notice shall also be given by electronic mail and posting on the General Assembly Web site. - (c) The chair of the standing committee shall notify or cause to be notified the sponsor of each bill that is set for hearing or consideration before the standing committee as to the date, time, and place of that meeting.

 RULE 29.1.
-Public Hearings. - (a) Requests for a public hearing shall be made in writing to the chair of the standing committee and, if applicable, the chair of the permanent subcommittee to which the bill has been referred.
+Public Hearings. - (a) Requests for a public hearing shall be made in writing to the chair of the standing committee to which the bill has been referred.
 The chair of the standing committee may schedule a public hearing by the standing committee as a whole after the adjournment of a regular daily House session.
-The chair of the permanent subcommittee may schedule a public hearing before the permanent subcommittee at its regularly scheduled hour.
 Denial of a request made by a House member may be appealed to the Speaker.